gregalletti/CTF_writeups/trainings/overthewire/README.md

 millionth       cvX2JJa4CFALtqS87jk27qwqGhBM9plV
 ```
 ## Level 8 → 9
+> The password for the next level is stored in the file data.txt and is the only line of text that occurs only once

 ```shell
 bandit8@bandit:~$ sort data.txt | uniq -u
 UsvVyFSfZZWbi6wgC7dAFyFuR6jQQUhR
 ```
 ## Level 9 → 10
+> The password for the next level is stored in the file data.txt in one of the few human-readable strings, preceded by several ‘=’ characters.

 ```shell
 bandit9@bandit:~$ strings data.txt | grep ===
 ========== the*2i"4